mvolkmann/blog/src/web-dev-tips.md

 // short -> 2:19 PM
 ```

-Custom formats can specify the parts that are present
+Custom formats can specify the parts that should be present and
-and their formatting, but not their order or punctuation.
+their formatting, but not their order or the punctuation between them.
 Implementations are only required to
 support specific subsets of the following options.
+Example values are provided for each.

 - `weekday`: values are `long` (Thursday; default), `short` (Thu), and `narrow` (T)
 - `year`: values are `numeric` (1961) and `2-digit` (61)
 - `month`: values are `numeric` (2), `2-digit` (02), `long` (March),
   `short` (Mar), and `narrow` (M)
 - `day`, `hour`, `minute`, and `second`: values are `numeric` (7) and `2-digit` (07)

+Here is an example of defining and using a custom format.

 ```js
 formatter = new Intl.DateTimeFormat(locales, {